Towards Weakly Supervised Text-to-Audio Grounding: Results

 Furthermore, several examples of our proposed system's predictions are shown in \Cref{fig:proposed_examples}.
 The first three are successful cases, where accurate predictions can be obtained by using a standard threshold of 0.5 and post-processing like median filtering.
-It should be noted that in the first example, the dog whimpering sound is intermittent but the annotator did not annotate the exact onsets and offsets of each whimpering segment.
-Therefore, the predicted oscillating probabilities are correspondent with the ground truth.
-These salient, foreground sound events can be recognized via distinctive acoustic features.
-For example, dog whimpering and applause are accompanied by short and explosive sounds.
+As WSTAG methods do not involve timestamp labels for training, the model learns sound patterns from the comparison between recordings with and without specific events.
+No preference like merging short segments is introduced in this training paradigm.
+Therefore, for short and loud sounds, the probability predicted by the model oscillates sharply between high and low values, as shown in the first example.
 The rest two examples are typical failure cases.
-The query of the first example is ``something crunches'', which is often in the background with a low loudness.
+The query of the first example is \textit{``something crunches''}, which is often in the background with a low loudness.
 It is difficult for the model to learn the characteristics of such background sounds with the interference of predominant sounds.
-In the last example, the caption is a detailed description: ``two men laughing followed by a goat baaing and a man talking followed by another man talking'', while the phrase query is ``another man talking''.
+In the last example, the caption is a detailed description: \textit{``$\cdots$ and a man talking followed by another man talking''}, with the phrase query \textit{``another man talking''}.
 It requires the model to recognize that there are two men speaking and that the desired output is the speech segment of the second man.
-Our model predicts all speech segments in the audio.
-The behavior is attributed to the characteristics of AudioCaps text descriptions.
-Most captions just describe present sound events without details such as the speaker number or the temporal relationship between different speech segments.
-Therefore, models trained on AudioCaps are unable to understand detailed phrase queries such as ``the second dog bark''``another man talking''.
-This also indicates that audio descriptions with details are necessary for training a TAG system to handle detailed queries.
+The model predicts all speech segments.
+The behavior is attributed to the characteristics of training data: most captions just describe present sound events without details such as the speaker number or the temporal relationship between events.
+Since AudioCaps only cover a limited set of frequent, daily non-musical sounds, it is challenging for our WSTAG to detect rare, unseen sounds accurately.
+These failure cases indicate the limitations of our model in detecting background sounds and handling queries that seldom occur in the training set, including unseen sound categories and queries with details like the speaker identity.